Progressives out to oust ’20 House Dems try to focus fervor

 Yet progressive organizations worry that, emboldened by Ocasio-Cortez and others, a glut of Democratic challengers might divide the anti-incumbent vote in some districts, helping House members they are targeting to survive party primaries.
 In 40 states, the primary winner needs only the largest share of votes, and there is no runoff.

 So even as Democrats celebrate a diverse freshman class that includes Reps.
-Ayanna Pressley of Massachusetts — who ousted a 10-term Boston Democrat — Rashida Tlaib of Michigan and Minnesota’s Ilhan Omar, progressives are considering how to harness the energy for the 2020 primaries.
+Ayanna Pressley of Massachusetts — who ousted a 10-term Boston Democrat — Rashida Tlaib of Michigan and Minnesota’s Ilhan Omar, progressives are considering how to harness the energy for 2020 primaries.

 “One challenger per district, that’s my motto,” said Sean McElwee, co-founder of Data for Progress, which provides political analysis to activist groups.